Why should you know the best oils for eyelashes? it is simple. In life, it’s almost always best to go with the natural option.

 So Which is Better?

-Unlike Argan oil, which has difficulties penetrating the skin and often needs to be aided by other natural oils, Avocado Oil is easily absorbed, meaning you can get it in its 100% pure form.
+Unlike Argan oil, which has difficulties penetrating the skin and often needs more time to penetrate, Avocado Oil is easily absorbed, meaning you can get it in its 100% pure form.

 As always, you’ll want to look for organic certifications and ensure that the oil you’re buying is cold-pressed and unrefined.
 It’s also a good idea to buy “extra virgin” Avocado Oil, but only if you plan to also cook with it.

-One of my favorite Avocado Oils is 100% Pure Avocado Oil by maple holistics (amazon).
+One of my favorite Avocado Oils is this brand of Avocado Oil HERE (amazon).
 It is a certified organic, cold-pressed, and unrefined oil, which makes it perfect for your eyelashes.
 However, this product does carry a warning not to ingest it.

 Olive Oil: The italian secret